xishansnow/NeuroCity/src/nerfs/instant_ngp/README.md

 - 🐛 **Bug reports**: Open an issue with reproduction steps
 - 💡 **Feature requests**: Describe the desired functionality
 - ❓ **Usage questions**: Check examples and API documentation first
-- 🤝 **Contributions**: Pull requests welcome!

 ## 📜 License

-This implementation is provided under the same terms as the NeuroCity project.
-Please refer to the main project license for details.
+MIT License - see LICENSE file for details.

 ---